khushn/CarND-Path-Planning-Project/writeup.md

 I followed the process of first trying out myself, before looking at the walkthrough video.
 So in the process, I struggled a bit, e.g. with Quintic solver, but I also feel, it was a better approach as I learnt more by it.
 Also for some of the things like lane changing model, I was able to develop on my own.
 Which also can be improved further.

 All my unsuccessful attempts are left as commented code and also as unused code in trajectory_gen.[h/cpp] files.
 Only the functions mentioned above and a few more like get_lane_from_d() are used.

+But finally am glad to make it work, as expected and I tested the car looping for at least two separate rounds  without any incident.

 #### Appendix